EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 - Form cues: Land softly, maintain upright torso, stay calm during breath-hold

-- EPOC Protocol: Wim Hof round → exhale hold → jump squats until urge to breathe → stop
+- EPOC Protocol: CryoForge Breathwork round → exhale hold → jump squats → when you need air, inhale-hold and continue → repeat until form breaks

 Kettlebell Snatch ⭐ Explosive Unilateral